 What is a good, budget friendly electric burr grinder?

 Unfortunately, it’s hard to get a consistent electric burr grinder for under $140.
-I’d recommend the Baratza Encore - available on Amazon for $140- as a consistent burr grinder that doesn’t produce too many fines.
+I’d recommend the Baratza Encore - available online for $140- as a consistent burr grinder that doesn’t produce too many fines.
 Refurbished Baratza Encores can often be bought from Baratza’s website for $99.

 How do I acheive a <insert grind size> on <insert popular electric grinder>?